 Kyoto University, Graduate School of Medicine, Kyoto – Yukari Yamada, RN, PhD, Senior Lecturer

 YUKARI YAMADA, RN, PhD is a Senior Lecturer in the the international education section of Medical Education Center (MEC) at Graduate School of Medicine, Kyoto University, Kyoto, Japan.

 She teaches clinical communication and epidemiology to medical and health professional students.
 She is responsible for helping its undergraduate medical students to spend from two to three months in a foreign laboratory, where students can develop their research techniques and improve their communication abilities.
 As of 2020 she serves as faculty contact for Kyoto University for the program.

 Takeshi Sakurai, MD, PhD, Professor of Anatomy

 TAKESHI SAKURAI, M.D., Ph.D. a Professor in Medical Innovation Center at Kyoto University Graduate School of Medicine, Kyoto, Japan, and an adjunct teaching faculty at Columbia University, New York.
 He has been teaching anatomy and neuroanatomy.
 He has been helping medical students at Kyoto to do research internship abroad.
-He is the faculty contact at Kyoto University, Japan, for the program for 6 years prior to his departure from Kyoto University.
+He has been the faculty contact at Kyoto University, Japan, for the program for 6 years prior to his departure from Kyoto University.
 He continues to serve as consultant to the program for Japan and supports inbound and outbound student exchanges to Japan.